-If you move into rented property you must have a tenancy agreement which must be 12 months or more or ends in the Autumn Term 31 December 2023 (We will also require a copy of your council tax statement).
+If you move into rented property you must have a tenancy agreement which must be 12 months or more or ends 31 December 2024 (we will also require a copy of your council tax statement).
 Please note we will not accept any tenancy agreements for a sixth month period.